sagelabs/standards/javascript/core/evaluate-javascript-expressions.md

 - Accurately predict the return value of complex boolean JavaScript expressions
 - Accurately predict the result of simple JavaScript expressions operating on a data structure
 - Accurately predict the result of complex JavaScript expressions operating on a data structure
+- Accurately predict the result of complex data structure access operations
+- Accurately predict the return value of function or constructor